mayomacam/lan-messenger/README.md

 ## Creating a Standalone Application (.exe)

-To convert this project into a standalone executable that works on computers without Python installed, use `PyInstaller`.
+To convert this project into a standalone executable that shows as "LAN Messenger" (not "Python"), use `PyInstaller` with version metadata.

 1.  **Install PyInstaller**:
     ```bash